JusKillmeQik/PoE-Leveling-Guide/README.md

 ##### Display/Hide the whole Leveling Guide overlay
 **Alt+F1** (May need to change default NVidia screenshot bindings)

 This guide auto hides after a few seconds (this can be increased or removed in config.json).
-Changing zones will show the guide again, or if you move your mouse to the top of the screen.
+Changing zones will show the guide again, or if you move your mouse to the top/right of the screen.
 Using **Alt+F1** while it is hidden will show it again, but if you use **Alt+F1** while it is shown it will stay off until manually called back.

 ##### Display/Hide the zone layout images
+**Alt+F2**

-**Alt+F2** (Since they are outdated they may just get in the way for some people)
+>NOTE: Since they are outdated they may just get in the way for some people, they are hidden by default now

 ##### Display/Hide the experience overlay
 **Alt+F3**

+##### Display/Hide the Gem setup
+**Alt+G**

 ##### Display/Hide the tree
-**Alt+P**
+**Alt+F**

+>NOTE: This is changed from **Alt+P** last league to make it closer to the keys that are normally pressed while playing

 ##### Increment/Decrement the zone dropdown menu
 **Shift+F1** and **Ctrl+F1**

 Changing acts and zones happens automatically now but you can use the hotkeys to override it for a given map.

 If you find any bugs please feel free to log an issue on GitHub or send me a message on Reddit u/JusKillmeQik.
 All of this is based off of a post by u/Poland144 who borrowed code from many other people to make this happen.
 I completely re-wrote all of the functions and cleaned up the code to make it more readable and removed some unnecessary bloat.
 I also added in more of Engineering Eternity's notes to the overlay for beginners.
 The script automatically reads in up to 6 images, so feel free to delete or add images you want in the overlay.
-Just make sure they are 110 pixels wide by 60 pixels tall (bigger sizes coming soon).
+Just make sure they are 110 pixels wide by 60 pixels tall.
 It also took quite a bit to add the automation, but I think I got all of the bugs worked out.
 I'm hoping the community uses the source or uploads pull requests to make it even better.

 *Cheers!*

 Credits:
-rioreiser - original script framework
+dsnvwlmnt - many logged issues and testing rioreiser - original script framework
 Eruyome87 - updates to the library scripts
 Biggoron144 - contributions to the script